 In this Design Dialogue, Studio Harris Blondman, Studio Moniker and Future Corp explore the interface between graphic design and interaction design.
 The discussion is headed by Andrea van Pol.

-Identity with animated logo.
-Introducing a rotational contrast typeface.
+Dynamic wordmark logo.
+Introducing the rotational contrast typeface.

 Hahah ahaha hahah aha haha, hahahahahah ahahahahah ahah, aha ha hahahah ahahah ahahahahah ah ahahah ah ahahah ahaha hahaha.